FedericoCantarelli/Customer-Satisfaction-Yojo/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── env                <- yaml file for creating the environment for this project
+    |
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── notebooks          <- Jupyter notebooks
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, i.e.
-    │                         generated with `pip freeze > requirements.txt`
+    │                         generated with `conda list --explicit`
     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├──__init__.py     <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   │
     │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py